Miqueas/Miqueas/README.md

 ### Welcome to my profile

-I'm a young and passionate Lua developer, GTK fan and (Arch) Linux user from Venezuela.
+I'm a young and passionate Lua developer, GTK fan and (Arch) Linux user from Venezuela, but currently living in Colombia.
 Here (maybe) you can found some interesting things in the pinned repositories.

 #### Languages and Tools